Fried Plantains

 Instructions

 • Cut the ends of the plantains and then gently slice a seam of the plantain.
-With the back of a spoon remove the green tough skin.
+With the back of a spoon remove the peel.
 (You may have to create another slice if it is stubborn).

-• Add in plantains, about 5-6 in a batch.
+• Add in the sliced plantains, about 5-6 in a batch.
 Fry on each side 2-3 minutes or until it’s a slight orange color.

 • Remove from heat and with a flat heavy object, like the back of a bowl or mug, flatten the fried plantains.